 A driving career is an excellent choice for proficient drivers.
 Many van driving jobs only require you to have a car driving licence, which allows you to drive vehicles up to 3.5 tonnes (Category B).

-- Delivery Driver or Van Driver - responsible for collecting and loading goods from a warehouse or collection point and delivering them to the customer or client.
-Find out how to become a Delivery Driver here.
+• Delivery Driver or Van Driver - responsible for collecting and loading goods from a warehouse or collection point and delivering them to the customer or client.
+Find out how to become a delivery driver.

-- Final Mile Courier - responsible for the final stage in the delivery process from collection point to customer, often involving multi-drop delivery to many addresses.
-Find out more here.
+• Final Mile Courier - responsible for the final stage in the delivery process from collection point to customer, often involving multi-drop delivery to many addresses.
+Find out more about this role by looking at a final mile courier job description.

 Working in LGV/HGV jobs is a career choice that comes with responsibilities, including loading and securing goods, vehicle safety checks, vehicle maintenance, planning routes, liaising with customers and completing paperwork to support safety compliance checks and/or audit trails of stock collection and receipt.